Graduate School of Education

 Philip Andrew Fisher

 Excellence in Learning Graduate School of Education Professor

 BioDr.
-Philip Fisher is a Professor in the Graduate School of Education at Stanford.
-He is also a Senior Fellow at the Center on the Developing Child and a member of the National Scientific Council on the Developing Child, both based at Harvard University.
+Philip Fisher is the Excellence in Learning Professor in the Graduate School of Education at Stanford.
 His research, which has been continuously funded by the National Institutes of Health since 1999, focuses on developing and evaluating scalable early childhood interventions in communities, and on translating scientific knowledge regarding healthy development under conditions of adversity for use in social policy and programs.
 He is particularly interested in the effects of early stressful experiences on children's neurobiological and psychological development, and in prevention and treatment programs for improving children's functioning in areas such as relationships with caregivers and peers, social-emotional development, and academic achievement.
 He is currently the lead investigator in the ongoing RAPID-EC project, a national survey on the well-being of households with young children during the COVID-19 pandemic.
 Dr. Fisher is also interested in the brain's plasticity in the context of therapeutic interventions.
 He is the developer of a number of widely implemented evidence-based interventions for supporting healthy child development in the context of social and economic adversity, including Treatment Foster Care Oregon for Preschoolers (TFCO-P), Kids in Transition to School (KITS), and Filming Interactions to Nurture Development (FIND).
 He has published over 200 scientific papers in peer reviewed journals.
 He is the recipient of the 2012 Society for Prevention Research Translational Science Award, and a 2019 Fellow of the American Psychological Society.

 Senior Lecturer of Education